-IKEA decided to use Six Sigma DMAIC approach, which stands for Define, Measure, Analyze, Improve, and Control.
+IKEA decided to use the Six Sigma DMAIC approach, which stands for Define, Measure, Analyze, Improve, and Control.
 This would give Ikea the chance to increase their level of efficiency and performance, thus stay competitive in the global market.

-Using SIPOC, which stands for Suppliers-Inputs-Process-Output-Customers, this gave them an overview of the entire process from the suppliers to getting product to the customers.
+Using SIPOC, which stands for Suppliers-Inputs-Process-Output-Customers, this gave them an overview of the entire process from the suppliers to getting the product to the customers.

 They also used Voice of Customer (VOC), which included survey analysis.
 Ikea collected data in various ways:

 - Group interviews